 This course is designed to teach basic machine dimensioning using various drafting standards.
-Students will be introduced to dimensioning multiview drawings and assemblies using several different dimensioning methods including ordinate, baseline, continuous, and dual dimensioning.
+Students will be introduced to dimensioning multiview drawings and assemblies using several different dimensioning methods including ordinate, baseline, continuous, geometric tolerancing and dual dimensioning.
 Students will also learn how to implement drawing revisions and be introduced to the concept of flat pattern design.
-This course will be taught in a state-of-the-art facility featuring the latest release of SolidWorks.
-(Prerequisites: CAD 1039, CAD 1200, CAD 1220, CAD 1221 or instructoras permission; Co-requisites: CAD 1120, CAD 1123, CAD 1150, CAD 1122).
+All CAD courses will be taught in a state-of-the-art facility featuring the latest release of SolidWorks.
+(Prerequisites: CAD 1230, CAD 1234, CAD 1050, CAD 1220, CAD 1221, CAD 1222).
 (3 C/1 lect, 4 lab).